kubeshop/kusk-gateway/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add CLI commands/output to help explain your problem.
+If applicable, add log output to help explain your problem.

 **Desktop (please complete the following information):**
- - OS: [e.g. iOS]
+ - Kubernetes version
- - Version [e.g. 22]
+ - Kube Gateway Version

 **Additional context**
 Add any other context about the problem here.